 “We’ve lost, and you’ve got the best manager in the business.”

-Three years later and Palace were heading to Division One for the first time in the Club’s history under his stewardship.
+Three years later and Palace were heading to Division One for the first time in the Club’s history under Head's stewardship.

 Saturday 14th April 1979